What lies across the border?

 People are the same everywhere.
 After a good, hard day’s work, we walk home and live the best life that we can create.
 Within a normal day of existence, we also end up having to trust those in power to do what is best for our country and us.
 At times this may be contradictory.

 Can a government be somewhat admired for clinging onto values that it once held at the beginning of its existence?
 Self-reliance and establishing a strong unity within the population is honorable.
 Perhaps for the first decade(s), there was some respect for the strength of such people, but things have gone pretty askew right now, I guess is a mild way of saying it.

 There is a definite fog surrounding the DPRK, and cutting through it will be impossible without the leaders of the country taking their international responsibilities seriously.
 The actions of the DPRK government seem counterintuitive, as if they are uncertain how to get out from underneath all the deceptions created.
 Perhaps that is the biggest stumbling block in front of them now.
 Will they ever be able to legitimize themselves?

-Unlike the photo that opened this post (showing the bridge from Dandong China that is the lifeline of trade for the DPRK), the bridge in the above photo is called the “Broken Bridge” brought to you by Gen. MacArthur and his squadron of B-17s and B-29s during the Korean War.
+Unlike the photo that opened this post (showing the bridge from Dandong China that is the lifeline of trade for the DPRK), the bridge in the above photo is called the “Broken Bridge” brought to you by Gen. MacArthur and his squadron of B-17s and B-29s during the Korean War [edit: John E., has corrected & confirmed that only the B-29 Superfortresses were used].
 It has been left as a reminder of US aggression.
 It serves as a good metaphor for the DPRK government as a whole, clinging onto the past at the expense of its future: a broken bridge is just that, it has very little practical purpose.